eschabell/openshift-judcon/README.md

 JUDCon Boston mobile registration app on OpenShift
 ====================================================

-This is the kitchensink html5/mboile JBoss Quickstart app.
+This is the JUDCon Boston 2012 html5/mboile registration app.

 Running on OpenShift
 --------------------